cosmoscout/cosmoscout-vr/docs/configuring.md

     ...
   ],
   ```
-  Except for `name`, all properties are optional.
+  Except for `"name"`, all properties are optional.
 You can supply a description, a color, a location (optionally with `position` and `rotation`) and a time.
 * **`"plugins"`:** This item contains an object for each plugin.
 The name of the object must match the library name of the plugin.
 In the example below, CosmoScout VR will attempt to load a plugin library called `../share/plugins/libcsp-simple-bodies.so` (`..\share\plugins\csp-simple-bodies.dll` on Windows).